top of page

 You may already have a sense of which patterns resonate with you from the chart above.

-If you’re unsure, these questions can help clarify what tends to happen when the stakes are high:
+The questions below can also help clarify what tends to happen when the stakes are high.

 During performance: